theolebever/theolebever/README.md

 Hi there, I'm Theo Le Bever - aka Belvedere 👋<br>
 I'm a 4th year Software Engineer student at EPITA ! 💻<br>

+Driven by a passion for cybersecurity, I thrive on deciphering complex vulnerabilities and safeguarding digital assets.
+Armed with technical expertise and a deep understanding of emerging threats, I am committed to fortifying the security landscape and eagerly embrace new cybersecurity challenges. 🌐<br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/théo-le-bever)